-10 Of course, this presumed promotion from memory_order_relaxed to memory_order_consume means that architectures includes local variables, temporaries, function arguments, and return variables.
+This approach, suggested off-list by Hans Boehm, limits the extent of dependency trees to a local, which includes local variables, temporaries, function arguments, and return variables.
 Assigning a value from a memory_order_consume load to such an object begins a dependency chain.
-Assigning a value loaded from such a local to a global variable (including function-local variables marked static) or to the heap implies a kill_dependency(), so that dependency chains are confined to locals.
-However, if the compiler is unable to see the full dependency chain, for example, because it passes into a function in another translation unit that is not marked [[carries_dependency]], the compiler should promote memory_order_consume to memory_order_acquire.
-12
+Assigning a value loaded from such a local to a global variable (including functionlocal variables marked static) or to the heap implies a kill_dependency(), so that dependency chains are confined to locals.
+However, if the compiler is unable to see the full dependency chain, for example, because it passes into a function in another translation unit that is not marked [[carries_dependency]], the compiler should promote memory_order_consume to memory_order_acquire.12